arucci23/FailedLogins/README.md

 If a user fails to log in multiple times, the script sends an alert to Teams:
 "ALERT: User 'john.doe' has failed to log in 5 times in the past 5 days."

-Disclaimer
-This script is provided as-is for educational and security monitoring purposes.
-Use it at your own risk.

-License
-MIT License